mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 Attaching a job to an estimator means in practice taking an existing model we've trained.
 So it's not exclusive to hyperparameter tuning, i.e., we can look at the training jobs we have and pick one we'd like as an estimator!

+Note that the AWS SageMaker web interface has a lot of information on the tuning jobs: Inference > Hyperparameter tuning jobs:

+- We can see all the jobs and their states: completed, in progress, etc.
+- We can select each job and get information.
+- We can see the best tuning job and the parameters in it
+- etc.

 ```python
 ### Prepare and Upload the Data
 ### ... as always